Implementation guide

 3.2 Information and records must be reliable and trustworthy

-An organisation’s information and records must have enough metadata to ensure they are reliable and trustworthy.
+Your organisation’s information and records must have enough metadata to ensure they are reliable and trustworthy.

-Information and records must be accurate, authentic, and reliable as evidence of transactions, decisions and actions.
-This requirement ensures that information and records have appropriate minimum metadata to provide meaning and context (including te reo Māori), and that this metadata remains associated or linked.
+Information and records must be accurate, authentic and reliable as evidence of your organisation’s transactions, decisions and actions.
+This requirement ensures information and records have appropriate minimum metadata to provide meaning and context — including te reo Māori terms — and that this metadata remains associated or linked.

 This requirement builds on the earlier principles in the standard.